TrippCreates/Tripp-BlueStamp-Portfolio/plane.md

 # Foam RC Airplane
-My first large scale project, the Foam RC Airplane that I built from scratch.
-The biggest challenge of this project came when trying to make the plane balance and easily flyable.
-I was a worse pilot than I was engineer.
-Even so, I knew almost nothing about aerodynamics, and really any physics overall going into this, but that made the experience that much better because I got to learn so much from it.
+My first large-scale project was the Foam RC Airplane that I built from scratch.
+The biggest challenge of this project came when trying to make the plane balanced and easily flyable.
+I was a worse pilot than I was an engineer.
+Even so, I knew almost nothing about aerodynamics and any physics overall going into this, but that made the experience much better because I learned so much from it.
 The biggest takeaway is that integration is really hard.
-I easily put together the electronics, and then in turn the hardware which was really just a foam plane design I made up, but integrating the two, and getting them to work well together took literal months, where every night I was attempting to get the two opposing forces to come together in harmony
+I easily put together the electronics and then in turn, the hardware, which was just a foam plane design I made up, but integrating the two and getting them to work well together took literal months, where every night I was attempting to get the two opposing forces to come together in harmony

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|